 Stress is the body's natural response to danger.
 However, stress is an emotion meant to be felt in emergencies and serious circumstances — not something that occurs on a daily basis.
 However, daily stress has become commonplace for many Americans.
 A stress punching bag can help.

 Because chronic stress leads to inflammation, depression and affects your sleep, it's important to take steps to relieve your stress.
-Exercise's effects on the body help to relieve stress -- and hitting a punching bag can have a cathartic effect on your stress levels.
+Exercise's effects on the body help to relieve stress — and hitting a punching bag can have a cathartic effect on your stress levels.

-Hitting a punching bag can be a physical and symbolic expression of stress or anger.
+Hitting a stress punching bag can be a physical and symbolic expression of intense emotions.
 Physically, hitting a punching bag produces a response in your body that helps to relieve tension.
-Symbolically, you may picture the punching bag or pillow as representative of your stress.
+Symbolically, you may picture the punching bag or punching pillow as representative of your stress.
 Imagining a troublesome situation or person in your life and punching at the bag allows you to express anger in a healthier way than becoming physical with another person.

 Aim for the middle of a punching bag, which tends to be softer than the upper or lower portions.
 Work your way up to hitting the bag for three minutes.
 Be sure to rest for a few minutes between rounds to avoid muscle strain.
 When you feel enough stress has left your body, drink water and take a few deep breaths to further ease tension.

 Exercise of any kind, including hitting a punching bag, offers many stress-relieving benefits.
-When hitting the punching bag, your brain increases production of endorphins, neurotransmitters that create feel-good thoughts in your brain.
+When hitting the stress punching bag, your brain increases production of endorphins, neurotransmitters that create feel-good thoughts in your brain.
 Punching helps to relieve muscle tension that can collect when you experience stress.

 As you continue to punch, you will find your focus is improved, increasing your concentration and helping you forget the reasons why you are stressed.